mangpo/floem/compiler/README.md

 ### 4.2 Flow and Per-Packet State

 Floem provides a per-packet state abstraction that a packet and its metadata can be accessed anywhere for the same *flow*.
-With this abstraction, programmers can access the per-packet state in any element without explicitly passing the per-packet state around. *Flow* is a set of pipelines that connect to each other via (queues)[#Multi-Queue].
+With this abstraction, programmers can access the per-packet state in any element without explicitly passing the per-packet state around.
+*Flow* is a set of segments that connect to each other via (queues)[#Multi-Queue].

 To use this abstraction, programmers define a flow class, and set the field `state` of the flow class to a per-packet state associated with the flow.
-The elements and pipelines associated with the flow must be created inside the `impl` method of the flow.
+The elements and segments associated with the flow must be created inside the `impl` method of the flow.

 ```python
 class ProtocolBinaryReq(State):